 It looked as if the most difficult portion of my segment was behind me.
-I reached the top of Mount Norikura in Japan, and joined Guillaume and Pascal Viout (#8) who headed, long minutes before me, for a warm and dry place.
+I reached the top of Mount Norikura, joining Guillaume Schaeffer and Pascal Viout (#8), who long before I arrived had found a warm and dry place.

-From there I am unable to say if what followed is what really happened or if it is simply the figment of my imagination.
-But at one point I closed my eyes.
-And I saw snow flakes getting heavier, turning into golden pearls, and forming a snowstorm.
+From there I am unable to say if what followed is what really happened, or if it is simply a figment of my imagination, but at some point I closed my eyes.
+I saw snow flakes getting heavier, turning into golden pearls, and forming a snowstorm.

-With Guillaume when we started to imagine the Japanese Odyssey and to work on the event, we had in mind something wild.
+When we first imagined the Japanese Odyssey, we had in mind something wild.
 We were dreaming of an event with a high mileage.
-We were dreaming of an event exploring the wilderness of Japan.
+We were dreaming of an event which explored the wilderness of Japan.

 Along this road